ShaniZah/Fullstack-Exercise/README.md

 - [.NET SDK 8.0](https://dotnet.microsoft.com/en-us/download) (or higher)
 - [Node.js v22.13.0](https://nodejs.org/en/download)
-- Make sure the port 7200 is available
+- Make sure the ports 4200 and 7200 are available

 ## How to Run: